|

 Something interesting happened, however,

-that were being listened to 500 times a month on
+songs that were being listened to 500 times

-going -- producing a long tail.
-The sales of most
+a long tail.
+The sales of most of the songs

-revenues to small to justify their stocking in most
+to small to justify their stocking in most stores.

 Music and the Long Tail or The Keyword Long Tail